-While the meter is not going to easily fit into a pocket, batteries won't be an issue.
-It runs off of 2x AA batteries, or can be powered by USB.
+While the meter is not going to easily fit into a pocket, batteries won’t be an issue.
+It runs off of 2x AAs or can be powered by USB.

 Having the ability to measure flash duration and high-speed sync is important when trying to freeze action, get shallow depth-of-field with HSS, or overpower the sun.
 There won’t be any second guessing of a photo when you open it in post.

 A benefit for landscape photographers is the 1-degree spot meter that displays full information.
-Ambient EV readings range from EV 1 to EV 24.4.
+Ambient exposure readings range from EV 1 to EV 24.4.